groue/GRMustache/README.md

 Such a tag is rendered according to the value for key `name` in the context.

-If the value is `nil` or `[NSNull null]`, the tag is rendered with the empty string.
+If the value is *false*, the tag is rendered with the empty string.

 Otherwise, it is rendered with the `description` of the value, without HTML escaping.

 ### Enumerable sections `{{#name}}...{{/name}}`

-If the value for key `name` in the context is an enumerable, the text between the `{{#name}}` and `{{/name}}` tags is rendered once for each item in the enumerable.
+If the value for key `name` in the context is *enumerable*, the text between the `{{#name}}` and `{{/name}}` tags is rendered once for each item in the enumerable.
 Each item will extend the context while being rendered.
 The section is rendered with an empty string if the enumerable is empty.

-GRMustache considers enumerable all objects conforming to the `NSFastEnumeration` protocol, but `NSDictionary` and those conforming to the `GRMustacheContext` protocol.

 ### Lambda sections `{{#name}}...{{/name}}`